 NSU’s rates are negotiated with the Department of Health and Human Services (DHHS), the agency responsible for approving the University’s F&A rates on behalf of all federal agencies.
 Predetermined rates are negotiated to simplify the administration of cost type research and development contracts and grants, to facilitate preparation of budgets, and to permit more expeditious closeout of awards when the work is completed.
 NSU’s rates are generally negotiated for a three-year period, although regulations permit a two- to four-year period when experience indicates F&A rates would be essentially stable during the ensuing periods.

 NSU negotiates separate on-campus and off-campus rates for HPD, Oceanography, and the main campus to account for the varied aspects of their programs, operations, and research facilities.
 When projects are completed off-campus, negotiated F&A rates are lower, since they exclude office space, equipment, and maintenance.
-Both on-campus and off-campus F&A rates are applied to direct salaries and wages minus fringe benefits to determine the amount allocable to each individual agreement.
+Both on-campus and off-campus F&A rates are applied to direct costs excluding capital equipment and other capital expenditures, charges for patient care, rental costs, tuition remission, scholarships and fellowships, participant support costs, and the portion of each subaward in excess of $25,000 (regardless of the period of performance of the subaward(s)) to determine the amount allocable to each individual agreement.
 NSU’s rates can be found in the NSU Fact Sheet available at http://www.nova.edu/osp/resources/pre-award.html.

 As part of our negotiations with DHHS, NSU gave the Federal Government the assurance that awards issued by the Federal Government will not be "used to subsidize the F&A costs allocable to non-Federal awards."
 Each time we waive indirect costs on a non-federal project, we inadvertently subsidize the F&A costs allocable to that project with F&A costs recovered from federal grants and contracts awarded at the negotiated rate.